gandhiraketla/ragsense/README.md

 ---

+## Adding a New Data Connector
+To add a new data connector, develop the connector as per `connectors.DataSourceConnector` and make an entry in `config.connector_mapping.json`.

+---

 ## Contributing
 We welcome contributions!
 Please **fork the repository**, create a new branch for your changes, and submit a pull request.